tdurgasaranya/activity08-mini-competition/competition-files/README.md

 ## The “rules”

-You and your team have been “hired” by Mr. Greg Sperlbaum - purchasing manager at a local supply chain company.
+You and your team have been “hired” by Mr. Greg Sperlbaum - purchasing manager at a local supply chain company and long-time friend of Bradford.
 You are tasked with predicting future inventory needs based on past monthly sales.

-By **4:00 pm on Tuesday, March 28** you need to create a Google slide deck that only contains four-slides.
+By **6:00 pm on Monday, July 17** you need to create a Google slide deck that only contains four-slides.
 At least one member from each team will provide a 5-minute maximum presentation of these slides.

 Instead of asking questions after each presentation, we will hopefully have time at the end to have a closing conversation.
 Also, to help